treydock/puppet-yum_cron/README.md

 Refer to the yum-cron manpage for all available configuration options.

+The following are valid values for **yum_autoupdate_ensure**:

+* disabled (default) - Sets ENABLED='false' in /etc/sysconfig/yum-autoupdate.
+* absent - Uninstall the yum-autoupdate package.
+* undef or UNSET - Leave yum-autoupdate unmanaged.

 ## Compatibility

-This module should be compatible with all RedHat based operating systems and Puppet 2.6.x and later.
+This module should be compatible with all RedHat based operating systems and Puppet 2.7.x and later.

+It has only been tested on:

+* CentOS 6
+* Scientific Linux 6

 ## Development